alirezamarahel/alirezamarahel.github.io/_pages/about_me.md

 comments: true
 ---

-Hello World.
-I am Alireza Marahel!
+I am a job market candidate at Indiana University.
+My research interests are in Financial Econometrics, Machine Learning.